Padmavathi1720/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock Paper Scissors Game 🎮

-A simple Rock Paper Scissors game using Python.
+A simple Rock, Paper, Scissors game built using Python.

+## How to Run
+1. Download the code
+2. Run in terminal:

+## Features
+- Random computer choice
+- Play until you type "exit"